Here’s a scenario that will likely play out tonight in households everywhere.

 Yet, the scenario I described between parents and their sons will still play out tonight in households everywhere.
 A lot of parents, it seems, believe that boys and girls think the same way and respond to stimulus around them in the same ways.

 In limited circumstances, boys and girls are more similar than not.
-But our guest on today’s and tomorrow’s programs, Dr. Gregory Jantz, a psychologist and the author of more than 20 books, says science and the Word of God both speak to very real distinctions between men and women, and boys and girls.
+But our guest on today’s and tomorrow’s programs, Dr. Gregory Jantz, a mental health expert and the author of more than 20 books, says science and the Word of God both speak to very real distinctions between men and women, and boys and girls.

 A boy’s brain really is different from a girl’s, which means our methods for parenting a son will be much more effective if we’ll adjust accordingly.